-Often in a personal injury case a physician will be called to testify as a treating physician for the petitioner.
-It is often quite difficult to coordinate the schedule of a three panel arbitration board, the attorney for the petitioner, counsel for the respondent and the expert medical witnesses.
+Often in a personal injury case, a physician will be called to testify as a treating physician for the petitioner.
+It is often quite difficult to coordinate the schedule of a three-panel arbitration board, the attorney for the petitioner, counsel for the respondent, and expert medical witnesses.

 If you are located in Southbury, Stamford, Fairfield County, or the surrounding areas, contact our firm today!